SocialGouv/e2esdk/docs/docs/cryptography/authentication.md

 This is setup by configuring the e2esdk client with the server public key in an offline manner (usually passed in via code or configuration at build time).

+OPAQUE also has mutual authentication, ensuring that only the server where a device was enrolled can accept logins from that device.

 ## TOFU (Trust on first use)

 How do we trust we're talking to the right server upon signup?